kartikverma20/Movie-Recommendation-System/README.md

 * Commit your changes: `git commit -m "Add feature"`.
 * Push to your branch: `git push origin feature-name`.
 * Open a pull request describing your changes.

----

-If you want, I can also make a **shorter, one-screen version** that’s perfect for GitHub’s main page.
-Do you want me to do that?